MGDS-PET/website/content/pages/research/questions.rst

 	- it connects narratives created for different platforms to flow seamlessly together
 	- it encourages consumption of narratives to be 'device-agnostic' while still maintaining an integrated style of story-telling

 #.
-How is the TT app used by visitors to the Art Gallery of Ontario?
+How has the TT app used by visitors to the Art Gallery of Ontario?
 	- Creates theme-based tours and narratives that showcase the AGO collection
 	- Encourages young visitors to find and discover details and fragments from the AGO collection and integrates these fragments into a unified narrative
 	- Encourages visitors to imagine narratives that are informed by museum artifacts